Speaker / Host

-Top rate facilitator, entertainer and the master of over 100 impersonations and star of Alistair McGowan's Big Impression.
-He is also a talented actor appearing in such critically acclaimed series as 'Bleak House.'
+Alistair McGowan is a top rate facilitator, entertainer, the master of over 100 impersonations and star of Alistair McGowan’s BAFTA winning The Big Impression.
+He is also a talented actor appearing in such critically acclaimed series such as ‘Bleak House.’

 Alistair McGowan appeared as a guest on numerous television shows including ’29 Minutes of Fame’, ‘Friday Night with Jonathan Ross’, ‘Parkinson’, ‘Richard and Judy’, ‘Des O’Connor’, ‘The Royal Variety Performance’, ‘The Big Read’, ‘Question of Sport’, ‘Points of View’ and has been involved in several sketch shows including ‘Fist of Fun’.
 He has a loyal fan base in Scotland who know him principally for his sporting impersonations and his involvement in ‘Only an Excuse’.